VirgilSecurity/awesome-virgil/objective-c-swift/quickstart/readme.md

 ```
 $ sudo gem install cocoapods
 ```
-It will ask you for the password and then will install the latest release version of CocoaPods.
+It will ask you about the password and then will install latest release version of CocoaPods.
 CocoaPods is built with Ruby and it will be installed with the default Ruby available in OS X.
 If you encounter any issues during this installation, please take a look at [cocoapods.org](https://guides.cocoapods.org/using/getting-started.html) for more information.

 Now it is possible to add VirgilSDK to the particular application.
 So: